ajeless/docs/test_and_qa/principles_of_software_testing.md

 - **Complex Boolean Expressions**: Their intricate nature can make them hard to evaluate correctly.
 - **Type Conversions**: Careless conversions, especially without considering implications, can introduce errors.

-## 2. The Five Ws of Testing Analysis
+## 2. The Four Ws of Testing Analysis

 The "5 Ws" framework provides a structured approach to testing: